 Sandpaper may not be the most effective or efficient method of removing wood, but it will smooth sharp edges down.
 Just know that it will take longer, the process will be much slower, and you are unlikely to be able to strip large edges away quickly.

-Use a sanding block, sand at an angle of 45°, and once you’ve got the initial shape, sand by hand so that you can round over the edge a little and get a better shape to the finish.
+Use a sanding block, and sand at an angle of 45°.
+Once you’ve got the initial shape, sand by hand so that you can round over the edge a little and get a better shape to the finish.

 Sharp edges can be a hindrance.
-They can snag on the carpet and other surfaces, they can cause injury and upset if you or any family member walks into them, and they simply don’t give the same finish or the same professional look as well-rounded and smoothed edges can provide.
-While a router rounds and smooths edges quickly, efficiently, and accurately, unless you have a regular call for this type of tool, it is an expensive addition to your home toolbox, especially when a hand plane and sandpaper can do the job almost as well.
+They can snag on the carpet and other surfaces, they can cause injury and upset if you or any family member walks into them, and they simply don’t give the same finish or professional look as well-rounded and smoothed edges do.
+While a router rounds and smooths edges quickly, efficiently, and accurately, unless you have a regular call for this type of tool, it is an expensive addition to your home toolbox—especially when a hand plane and sandpaper can do the job almost as well.